masonfmatthews/rails_assignments/exercises/find_names/README.md

 ## Instructions

 You are the NSA.
 Given how sneaky you are, you have access to a very large array of text messages that all people have sent to each other.
-You also have a name which is on one of your watch lists, and you want to see if that name appeared in any of the text messages.
+You also have a name which is on one of your watch lists, and you want to see if that name appears in any of the text messages.

 Write a method which takes a string (the name on the watch list) and an array of strings (the text messages).
 Return all the text messages which have the name somewhere inside them.
 Ideally, the search should be case insensitive, and should only look for whole words.